beNative/git-automation/FUNCTIONAL_MANUAL.md

 Each card has a set of action buttons:

--   **Run Task (Play Icon & Dropdown):** Executes a custom automation script on this repository.
+-   **Task Buttons:** Any task marked with "Show on dashboard" will appear as its own button for one-click execution.
-    - Clicking the main button runs the first task configured for this repository.
+-   **More Tasks (Play Icon):** If there are more tasks available, this button opens a modal to select any of the repository's tasks to run.
-    - Clicking the dropdown arrow allows you to select any of this repository's tasks to run.
-The dropdown menu is smart; it will open upwards if it detects it would be cut off at the bottom of the screen.
+-   **View Logs (Document Icon):** Opens the resizable log panel to show previous logs for this repository.
--   **View Logs (Document Icon):** Opens the resizable log panel at the bottom of the screen to show previous logs for this repository.
+-   **View History (Clock Icon):** Opens a modal displaying the 30 most recent commits for this repository.
--   **Configure (Pencil Icon):** Opens the repository configuration modal.
+-   **Configure (Pencil Icon):** Opens the repository configuration view.
 -   **Delete (Trash Icon):** Permanently removes the repository from the dashboard after a confirmation prompt.

 ## 3. Managing Repositories and Tasks